 Most businesses choose to enlist a customs broker to handle documentation and customs filings on their behalf, which can be an enormous help.
 An experienced 3rd party will know precisely which forms and documents need to be submitted to U.S. Customs and Border Protection (CBP) and/or to Canada Border Services Agency (CBSA), and will also assist in ensuring that the proper tariff classification code is assigned to a shipment.

 4. Register as a Non-Resident Importer.
 The Canadian government does not allow U.S. businesses to collect Canadian sales tax or act as an importer of record in clearing goods into Canada.
-This means a business faces the highly inconvenient and unwelcome dilemma of having to collect taxes from Canadian customers at
+This means a business faces the highly inconvenient and unwelcome dilemma of having to collect taxes from Canadian customers at time of delivery.
+Further, it is possible the Canadian customer will have to become personally involved in the customs process, by retrieving the shipment from a local customs office.
+Neither or these situations are helpful to a U.S. business trying to build its brand in the Canadian market.

 Fortunately, the Canadian government addresses this problem through its Non-Resident Importer (NRI) program.
 Businesses are allowed to register with CBSA as an NRI which essentially eliminates these two obstacles:

-•Taxes can be collected at
+•Taxes can be collected attime of payment

 •NRIs can clear goods through customs.